roman-dzieciol/roman-dev/content/blog/xcodebuild/index.md

 Add `Xcode3Core` binary to `Linked Frameworks And Libraries` using the `Add Other...` button:

 * `/Applications/Xcode.app/Contents/PlugIns/Xcode3Core.ideplugin/Contents/MacOS/Xcode3Core`

+### Add Xcode Frameworks

+Add framework bundles to `Linked Frameworks And Libraries` using the `Add Other...` button:

+* `/Applications/Xcode.app/Contents/Frameworks/IDEFoundation.framework`
+* `/Applications/Xcode.app/Contents/SharedFrameworks/DVTDeviceFoundation.framework`
+* `/Applications/Xcode.app/Contents/SharedFrameworks/DVTFoundation.framework`

+### Verify library order

+The order in which libraries are listed is important - they should appear on the `Linked Frameworks And Libraries` list in the order they are listed in `otool -l`.

+*You can have them in another order, but this may require adding more search paths.*

 ## Add custom build settings